teticio/audio-diffusion/README.md

 A DDPM model is trained on a set of mel spectrograms that have been generated from a directory of audio files.
 It is then used to synthesize similar mel spectrograms, which are then converted back into audio.
 See the `test-model.ipynb` notebook for an example.

+You can play around with the model I trained on about 500 songs from my Spotify "liked" playlist [here](https://huggingface.co/spaces/teticio/audio-diffusion)

 ## Generate Mel spectrogram dataset from directory of audio files
 #### Training can be run with Mel spectrograms of resolution 64x64 on a single commercial grade GPU (e.g. RTX 2080 Ti).
 The `hop_length` should be set to 1024 for better results.